 - In One Piece, Bon-chan can assume the form of either a man or a woman thanks to his Clone-Clone powers.
 And Iva-chan can not only turn himself into a woman whenever he feels like it, he can change anyone's sex if he feels like it.

-- In a slight twist, characters from Simoun are all originally female able to choose their sex during a ceremony that marks them as adults.
-This of course means that one person in a relationship will give up being female to raise a family with their lover.
+- In a slight twist, characters from Simoun are all originally female and able to choose their sex during a ceremony that marks them as adults.
+This of course means that one person in a relationship will give up being female to raise a family with their lover, with a few noteworthy exceptions, including one where both wound up male for various reasons, but eventually wound up together anyway.

-- In the Marvel Universe, Xavin of Runaways, who is technically male, takes on a female form for the sake of his/her lesbian fiancée.
-(S)he now has a female Shapeshifter Default Form.
-The Human form, his/her Skrull form is usually male.
+- In the Marvel Universe, Xavin of Runaways, who is technically male, takes on a female form for the sake of their lesbian fiancée.
+They now have a female Shapeshifter Default Form.
+The Human form, their Skrull form is usually male.
 The characters are confused too, including Xavin.

 - Averted by Hulkling of the Young Avengers.
 Though he could presumably become a girl if he wanted to, he never has, and his boyfriend probably wouldn't like it if he did.
 Interestingly, this wasn't always going to be the case.
 Hulkling was originally going to be a girl who posed as a man to fight crime, causing Wiccan to question his sexuality.
 Then creator Allen Heinberg began to have second thoughts and asked for permission to make the couple unambiguously gay.